pensjonatus/flash-fiction/blog/picking-up-music-from-the-past.md

 ---
-title: 'Picking up music from the past'
+title: Picking up music from the past
 date: '2020-07-26'
-categories:
+tags:
-  - 'sci-fi'
+  - sci-fi
 ---

 Not sure how it was even possible, but we picked up an old radio transmission